My Testimony Against LB583

 So now under LB583 the state has an OBLIGATION to pay for the recycling of that PC even thought Dell was never registered, never paid the tonnage tax, and did not kick any money into the fund that is supposed to pay for the recycling.

-But for Schrock Innovations, it’s a different story.
+But for Schrock Innovations, its a different story.
 If we do not register, report, and pay, we subject ourselves to unspecified consequences under LB583.
 So in a way, LB583 really shifts the burden of funding recycling from consumers who buy from national mail-order companies to the shoulders of responsible local companies like Schrock Innovations.

 3) LB583 will decrease the selection of electronic goods in Nebraska while increasing the prices of the goods that remain on the shelves.